 The Lamrim however is extra special compared to other teachings.
 This is because you do not need to study the Lamrim scriptures for years and years before you are able to practise meditation and gain spiritual realisations.
 With the Lamrim, you can practise and gain realisations as you study.

-Senior pastor, British ex-pat, lover of Buddhist philosophy and aspiring monk-to-be.
+Novice monk, British ex-pat and lover of Buddhist philosophy.
 Frequently spotted wandering around Kechara Forest Retreat chanting mantras or with his head buried in a book at his desk.

 LIM HAN NEE